iRAP is part of a global road assessment movement to make roads safer. See the history of RAPs here.

 Step 7: Agree on the structure that is right for your country and finalise lead roles

 Every programme is different and shaped by the local context.
 Effective programmes involve the range of relevant local stakeholders working together to shape all elements for programmatic success.
 Some RAP programmes are led by a single coordinating programme lead oversighting technical working groups and steering committees, EuroRAP is set up as a member association, and others have nominated lead organisations and individuals to the roles of Programme Lead, Technical Lead, Road Upgrade Lead and Communications Lead.
 Read how other RAP programmes are structured here and learn about Lead Roles in the Developing a Locally Owned and Led iRAP Programme Brochure.
+Complete the RAP Programme Lead Roles Form with your ideas on the individuals and organisations who may fulfil RAP leadership roles.

 Step 8: Share your success with local, national and global stakeholders